About DeWitt Law

 DeWitt Law is proud to offer tax-related legal services to the Southeastern United States and beyond, with offices available for consultation and service in Tennessee, Florida, and Arkansas.
 In fact, we are able to provide IRS-related legal services (under federal law) to clients in all 50 states.
 Our principal office is located in Memphis, Tennessee with additional offices available by appointment in Nashville, Tennessee, Orlando, Florida, Tampa, Florida, and Little Rock, Arkansas.

-We invite you to browse through our website, give us a call, or contact us online to schedule a free phone consultation with a tax attorney.
+We invite you to browse through our website, give us a call, or contact us online to schedule a phone consultation with a tax attorney.

 Recently Resolved Court Cases